 We have broad experience with visa applications to the UK from abroad.
 Our experienced lawyers can do all the work for you once we have the information and evidence we need.
 We will submit the application and evidence.
 You simply attend an appointment at the nearest visa application centre in your country and wait for the decision which should arrive within 3 weeks.

 "In times of distressed and threatening deadlines, it's easy to manipulate you into a costly service options and charge outrageous fees, while taking advantage of one's emotional state.
 Well, Immigration Legal Services does none of that!"Ars Pog

 Frequently Asked Questions

 I have been asked to come to the UK as the Representative for a company in Brazil.
 I work for myself and I have other jobs I want to do in the UK.
 Can I do this with a Representative of an Overseas Business Visa?

 No. You must be employed by the company in Brazil and work full time for them.
 You must not take other work in the UK.

 I need to come to the UK to meet with potential customers with a view to setting up a subsidiary company.
-Do I need a Sole Representative Visa?
+Do I need a Representative Visa?